rheaacharya11/rheaacharya11/README.md

 I adore solving problems, creating delightful products, and leveraging technology for good.

 I'm currently...
- ✨ coding in Python for my ML fairness research
+ ✨ coding in Python and Bash for my ML fairness research
  ✨ coding in C++ for my Systems Programming class
  ✨ coding in p5.js to make interactive data visualizations & games
  ✨ coding in HTML/CSS/Javascript to work on my personal website: [rheaacharya.com](rheaacharya.com)